tanushree21M/Test/README.md

 - Make csv file from DataFrame using syntax - data.to_csv('path')
 - Make single function where we can pass the url only & its give final output.

+# Csv file
+- CSV is generated at the required location.